8thlight/thumbtrack-analytics/report.md

 Lighters in the Madison office, and I’m happy it was useful for the people at the conference.
-There are a number of features John and I would like to continue to add to the site, and we would love to see it continue to evolve and used at future conferences.
+There are a number of features John and I would like to continue to add to the site, and we would love to see it continue to evolve and be used at future conferences.

 # Sources

   - The [8thlight/thumbtrack](https://github.com/8thlight/thumbtrack)
-    repo contains the source code for the gatsby/react application.
+    repo contains the source code for the GatsbyJS/React application.
   - The
     [8thlight/thumbtrack-analytics](https://github.com/8thlight/thumbtrack-analytics)
-    repo contains the python code I wrote to query the Google Analytics API, and the R code I wrote to visualize the results.
+    repo contains the Python code I wrote to query the Google Analytics API, and the R code I wrote to visualize the results.